 - Essential oils are toxic to cats, but can be used on other animals.
 Go HERE for more info. on which oils adversely effect cats.

 - Remember that certain oils are photosensitive and can cause dark pigmentation or irritation if exposed to sunlight.
 These oils are lemon, neroli, grapefruit, bergamot, lime.
-All thought sweet orange and tangerine are not said to be photo toxic I am still cautious.
+All though sweet orange and tangerine are not said to be photo toxic I am still cautious.
 Go HERE for a complete post on phototoxic essential oils.

 - If you are pregnant certain essential oils can be toxic to the fetus or cause you to go into labor early.
 Go HERE to get a full list of what you can and can not use during pregnancy.